God Save the Queen (Sex Pistols song): Legacy

 In recent years, Lydon has moderated his views on the royal family.
 In 2001, he stated: "Is the Queen a moron?
 I probably think so.
-That women has her precious little to do with her so-called subjects, other than ignore the hell out of us....
-We're just there to prop up her tiara".
-The following year, he denied he was an anti-monarchy in an interview on Richard & Judy: "I was never pro them or anti them.
+That woman has precious little to do with her so-called subjects, other than ignore the hell out of us....
+We're just there to prop up her tiara."
+The following year, he denied he was an anti-monarchist in an interview on Richard & Judy: "I was never pro them or anti them.
 I just think if we're going to have a monarchy it may as well work properly.
 I mean, we pay for it, after all".
 Despite his previous 2001 comments about the Queen, Lydon stated on Piers Morgan Live in 2015: "I never said I didn't [love the Queen], I just don't like the institution".
 In another interview with Piers Morgan on Piers Morgan Uncensored in 2022, the year of Platinum Jubilee, Lydon further expressed his respect for the Queen: "I'm [not] completely dead against The Royal Family as human beings.
 I'm actually really really proud of the Queen for surviving and doing so well.
 I applaud her for that.
 That is a fantastic achievement.
 I'm not a curmudgeon about that.
 I just think that if I'm paying my tax money to support this system, I should have a say so on how it's spent".
+Lydon stated in a June 2022 opinion piece published during the Queen's Platinum Jubilee that he had softened his views on royalty and did not harbor any resentment against the royal family.
+He signed it off with "God save the Queen".
 Guitarist Steve Jones and bassist Glen Matlock also expressed their views on the monarchy in 2022.
 Jones stated: "I’ve never had any connection to the monarchy, to be honest.
 It meant nothing to me, still doesn't.
 So to me ['God Save the Queen'] was just a laugh, it was a giggle".
 While Matlock stated in an interview with Good Morning Britain: "I've nothing personal against the queen, lots of people love and respect her, but I do think she's a bit of a sop to what's going on".

+With the death of Elizabeth II in September 2022 and the accession of King Charles III, Matlock began to perform a modified version of the song which reflects the royal succession.
+Lydon paid tribute to the Queen on Twitter and subsequently objected to any commercial use of The Sex Pistols' tracks to capitalize on the Queen's death.